 - Compensating for Something: What Dean calls Uriel's plan to destroy the town.

-- Conveniently Timed Attack From Behind: Dean shoots Tracy just as Don is about to sacrifice her.
+- Conveniently Timed Attack from Behind: Dean shoots Don just as he is about to sacrifice Tracy.

-- Creepy Blue Eyes: Don when he's possessed by Samhain.
+- Creepy Blue Eyes: Don when possessed by Samhain.

 - Cruel and Unusual Death

 - A man dies from unwittingly swallowing razor blades in Halloween candy and slowly choking to death as he tries to pull them out.

 - A girl bobbing for apples gets telekinetically held underwater and her head boiled as she struggles and the party-goers try desperately to help her.

 - A teenager gets dragged kicking and screaming into a grave by zombies, who then brutally rip him apart, not to mention all the other teens slaughtered at the same time.

 - Death Glare: The astronaut kid gives it his best when Dean says he hasn't got any sweets.

 - Faking the Dead: How Sam and Dean evade Samhain.

 - Fantastic Racism: Plenty from Uriel towards humans.